Sacraments, ministries and more

 this year!

-The Archdiocese of Seattle is commemorating this special anniversary of its inception in 1850 with events and activities, including a Season of Service (March 1 - May 31), which aims to hit 175,000 volunteer hours across Western Washington!
+The Archdiocese commemorated this special anniversary of its inception in 1850 with a variety of events and activities, including a Season of Service, which surpassed its initial goal of 175,000 volunteer hours with over 317,000 hours as of June 14!

-(Feast of the Visitation of the Blessed Virgin Mary) with Mass celebrated by Archbishop Etienne at
+On May 31 (Feast of the Visitation of the Blessed Virgin Mary), Archbishop Etienne celebrated an Anniversary Mass at St. James Cathedral - click here to watch highlights

 Archdiocesan news and beyond